ApryseSDK/webviewer-nuxtjs-sample/README.md

-# WebViewer-Nuxt sample
+# WebViewer Nuxt 2 Sample

-[WebViewer](https://www.pdftron.com/documentation/web/) is a powerful JavaScript-based PDF Library that's part of the [PDFTron PDF SDK](https://www.pdftron.com).
+[WebViewer](https://docs.apryse.com/documentation/web/) is a powerful JavaScript-based PDF Library that is part of the [Apryse PDF SDK](https://apryse.com/).
 It provides a slick out-of-the-box responsive UI that interacts with the core library to view, annotate and manipulate PDFs that can be embedded into any web project.

 ![WebViewer UI](https://www.pdftron.com/downloads/pl/webviewer-ui.png)

-This repo is specifically designed for any users interested in integrating WebViewer into a Nuxt project.
+This repo is specifically designed for any users interested in integrating WebViewer into a [Nuxt 2](https://v2.nuxt.com/) project.
+This project was created using the `npm init nuxt-app` command and uses the [BootstrapVue](https://bootstrap-vue.org/) UI Framework as well as the [Axios](https://v2.nuxt.com/examples/modules/axios/) NuxtJS module, which provides a promise based HTTP client.

 ## Demos